defims/compile-eval-loader/README.md

 # compile-eval-loader

-evaluate the module with webpack child compiler at compile time
+evaluate the module with webpack child compiler at compile time. and modules in child compiler will be separated from parent compiler. it's useful when you want serverside rendering.

 ## example